llvm/llvm-project/libcxx/docs/Hardening.rst

 between the amount of checking and runtime performance.
 The available hardening modes are:
 - fast mode;
-- strict mode;
+- extensive mode;
 - debug mode.

 The fast mode contains a set of security-critical checks that can be done with relatively little overhead in constant time and are intended to be used in production.
 We recommend most projects to adopt the fast mode.

-The strict mode contains all the checks from the fast mode and additionally some checks for undefined behavior that incur relatively little overhead but aren't security-critical.
-While the performance penalty is somewhat more significant compared to the fast mode, the strict mode is still intended to be usable in production.
+The extensive mode contains all the checks from the fast mode and additionally some checks for undefined behavior that incur relatively little overhead but aren't security-critical.
+While the performance penalty is somewhat more significant compared to the fast mode, the extensive mode is still intended to be usable in production.

 The debug mode enables all the available checks in the library, including internal assertions, some of which might be very expensive.
 This mode is